joaoaleramos/gocahe-desafio/README.md

 1. `make docker-run`
 2. `make watch`

-If those commands you will be able to run the start the application itself, now to block some IPs you can execute the following curl request:
+With those commands you will be able to run the application itself, now to block some IPs you can execute the following curl request:

 ```bash
 curl -X POST http://localhost:8080/blockips \